econ-ark/HARK/Documentation/guides/quick_start.md

 ## Installing HARK

 HARK is an open source project that is compatible with Python 3.
-Currently, we recommend using version 3.10 or higher.
+Currently, HARK is supported for python versions 3.10 or higher.

 The simplest way to install HARK is to use [pip](https://pip.pypa.io/en/stable/installation/) by running `pip install econ-ark` in your command line.